 Plus The Health Benefits of Each Ingredient

-Colds and the flu season is in full swing.
+Colds or the flu are in full swing during the winter months.
 The flu definitely lays you down fast, but a cold can be just as bad.
 It is easy to overlook how important it is to keep our immune system healthy for when the critters want to pay a visit.

 All of a sudden you think you are coming down with something because you have itchy watery eyes, sneezing, congestion, achy and feeling… oh so tired!!!